gabipossiderio/Market/README.md

-# Have fun shopping at the best CLI marketplace on github 💜
+# Have fun shopping at the best CLI marketplace on GitHub 💜

 ## Instructions: